Mari1yng/MM/testing.md

 6. Playing game on 1 level then changing the game hoping for tiles on new level that were also displayed on previous level to remain not shuffled
 7. Changing level mid way playing the game hoping for the turn counter to remain unchanged

-##### Game logic problems:
+##### Game logic bugs/problems:
-- Double clicking of the card was assigned as a card match - fixed
+- Double clicking of the card was assigned as a card match - fixed by adding another level of comparing card matching - making sure that both card don't have the same ID
-- Game switched mid way was not resetting turn counter - fixed
+- Game switched mid way was not resetting turn counter - fixed by adding timeLeft = 0 every time after new grid is created

 ### Automated testing